Classic sights... with a twist

 Over the course of a balmy evening, my guide Jai took me through backstreets and into hidden temples, gradually revealing the spiritual side of the city.
 Jai discusses delicate topics that might be uncomfortable for some.
 However, the tour offers a window onto India’s intense rituals and customs for those who are interested, delving deeper into the complex mix of beliefs that define the country.

-We stopped at Lolark Kund, a tiny stepwell that I wouldn’t have recognised as a holy site.
+We stopped at Lolark Kund, a tiny stepwell that I wouldn’t have recognized as a holy site.
 Here, childless women perform fertility rituals, praying to Lord Lolark Aditya for conception as they take a dip in the water.
 Their clothes are left behind as a symbol of rebirth.

 Next, you can step into Aghor Ashram, one of the oldest places of worship in the city.
 The ashram is the heart of Aghora, a tantric school of Hinduism that worships Bhairava (one of Shiva’s many forms).
 It’s still used today and the complex hums with devotional chanting.
 If you’re comfortable, you’re welcome to take part in one of the rituals and be blessed with ashes from the cremation ghats.